The-Codefun-Exam-Team/Codefun-Debug/src/database/prisma/migrations/README.md

 This section includes the initial steps to set up **Prisma** with **PostgreSQL**, as well as solutions to maintain the integrity of the Prisma schema and migrations folder.
 This **README** serves as documentation and a guide for future maintenance.

-## 2.1 Steps taken to set up
+## 2.1 Baseline database

 ### 2.1.1 Enable preview features

-First, we need to enable preview features in [prisma.schema](/src/database/prisma/schema.prisma#L1) as follows:
+First, we need to enable preview features in the [Prisma schema](/src/database/prisma/schema.prisma#L1) as follows:

 ```prisma
 generator client {